overview/docs2csv/README.md

 The output file will contain the extracted text from each file, plus URL links to the original file, of the form http://localhost:8000/[filename]

-To serve these files so that the "source file" links work in Oveview, run
+The extracted text will be shown in Overview.
+To serve the original files so that the "source file" links work in Oveview, run

     python -m SimpleHTTPServer